History of English cricket (1726–1750): Matches

 In September 1734, London issued a challenge "to play with any eleven men in England, with this exception only, that they will not admit of one from Croydon".
 There was a dispute between the London and Croydon clubs after the latter failed to appear for an arranged match.
 London were especially aggrieved that Croydon did this after "having been regaled with a good dinner".
 It is not known if the challenge match was played.

-In May 1737, there was a tragic incident in a local match at Newick in Sussex when a player called John Boots was killed after he collided with his partner whilst going for a run.
+In May 1737, there was a tragic incident in a local match at Newick in Sussex, when a player called John Boots was killed after he collided with his partner whilst going for a run.
 Both men were knocked down but got up again, only for Mr Boots to drop down dead as he was running to his wicket.
 This was recorded in a number of sources, including one reference in the West Sussex Records Office which named Mr Boots and said he was buried on Tuesday, 31 May at Chailey.
 Chailey and Newick are neighbouring parishes just to the north of Lewes in East Sussex.
-Next month, there was crowd trouble at a match on Kennington Common between Kent and a combined London/Surrey team.
+In the following month, there was crowd trouble at a match on Kennington Common between Kent and the combined London/Surrey team.
 Missiles were thrown and a man died a week later after being struck by a stone.
-Even so, the fixture was repeated twice in 1738 – Kent won one and the other is an unknown result.

 In 1739, the return match between Kent and England was played on the Artillery Ground before a crowd of over 10,000.
 This game was declared a draw after a furious dispute arose about whether one of the England players had been unfairly dismissed.

 In a letter to his friend the Duke of Newcastle, the Duke of Richmond spoke about a game on 28 July 1741 which resulted in a brawl with "hearty blows" and "broken heads".
 The game was at Portslade between Slindon and unnamed opponents.

-There was crowd disorder at the England v Kent match on Monday, 18 June 1744.
+There was crowd disorder at the England versus Kent match on Monday, 18 June 1744.
 The Daily Advertiser reported on Saturday, 30 June that it was "with difficulty the match was played out".
 A decision was taken to charge sixpence admission at future matches on the Artillery Ground.
 Also, the field would be surrounded by a ring of benches to hold over 800 people and no one without prior authorisation would be allowed within the ring.